The Importance of Rest

 Since you’ve worked so hard to develop this new skill, you deserve to rest, as well.
-Playing hard—getting out and having fun—is important, too, emotionally, psychologically, and physically, but so is rest.
+Playing hard-getting out and having fu-is important, too, emotionally, psychologically, and physically, but so is rest.
 Why?
 Because rest helps your body and mind recover so you can come back stronger.

 Physical Benefits of Rest

 I don’t need to cite scientific research showing how beneficial rest is on your body.
 You know it instinctually.
-Not only is rest crucial for not working yourself to death physically, it helps you become more coordinated and strong, especially if what you’re learning and working on at PTC is physical in nature.
+Not only is rest crucial for not working yourself to death physically, but it also helps you become more coordinated and strong, especially if what you’re learning and working on at PTC is physical in nature.